 Finally, Naveh said that enterprises that are struggling with fraud detection don’t have to go it alone.
 He’s made a business of counseling those looking for answers.
-And, he said, there are vendors, such as Signifyd, who have built the tools and programs to prevent fraud and to insulate digital retailers from losses due to fraud.
+And, he said, there are vendors, such as Signifyd, who have built the tools and programs that answer the question to how to prevent friendly fraud.

 “I don’t fix my own car,” is the way Naveh put it.
 “I go to the experts.”